Celarity Blog • Updated Feb 1, 2023

 How to Bounce Back After a Layoff

-However, if you approach getting laid off as an opportunity to be mindful and assess your career goals, the change could be all for the better.
-To find success after a layoff, here are the first steps you should take:
+While we know it may be difficult to stay positive during this time, if you approach getting laid off as an opportunity to be mindful and assess your career goals, the change could be all for the better.
+To find success after a layoff, here is a list of our recommended steps to take.

 Don’t Burn Bridges

 Adding negativity to an already stressful environment could limit your potential job connections.
 Burning bridges won’t get you the good recommendations you need in your job search and could harm your future opportunities.
 Remember, today’s coworker could be tomorrow’s employer!

 You organized your thoughts, took some time for yourself, and strategized your job search.
 Now it’s time to start applying!
 Remember to take your time with each application, fine-tuning it to be cohesive with what the job description says.

 Being laid off is not a reflection of the person or employee that you are.
 Believe in your abilities and you will succeed!

 No employee wants to experience a layoff, but the sooner you pick yourself back up and start being proactive, the faster you’ll be on the path toward success.

 If you would like support in finding your next role, Celarity is here to help.
 Please contact us today to be connected with one of our expert recruiters or check out our regularly updated Job Opportunities page here!

 The Celarity Mission